Comprehensive language-image pre-training for 3D medical image understanding: Evaluation details

 \subsubsection{Retrieval metrics}

-\paragraph{Recall} Given image report-pairs, we evaluate the image-to-report retrieval through the Recall @ 1/5/10.
-This is calculated by embedding the entire validation set or test set of image-report pairs, yielding e.g. 1292 validation images and reports (The value is larger than 1000 due to some patients having multiple sessions -- head CT images are removed though).
+\paragraph{Recall} Given image report-pairs, we evaluate the image-to-report retrieval through using Recall @ 1/5/10.
+This is calculated by embedding the entire validation set or test set of image-report pairs, yielding $N$ validation images and reports.

-This yields 1292 global image embeddings and 1292 report embeddings, for which we calculate the similarities between all pairs, identically as during the CLIP training.
-Following this, we measure whether the image embedding of the actual image is the most similar, within the five most or within the 10 most similar images.
+This yields $N$ global image embeddings and $N$ report embeddings, for which we calculate the similarities between all pairs, identically as during the CLIP training.
+Following this, we measure whether the image embedding of the actual image is \begin{enumerate*}[label=\roman*)] \item the most similar, \item within the five most similar or \item within the 10 most similar \end{enumerate*} images.
 From these results, we compute Recall@1, Recall@5, and Recall@10, which quantify the proportion of test samples for which the correct image appears among the top-1, top-5, or top-10 retrieved results, respectively.
 A higher recall value indicates that the learned embedding space more effectively aligns visual and textual representations, allowing relevant image–report pairs to be retrieved more reliably.